 The project launched in September and will run for 18 months.

 There will be an opportunity to show-case this at the upcoming ICIC 19 conference in April in San Sebastian where there will be a one-day workshop dedicated to effective financing of national integration projects – and using this as a case study and a great opportunity to see, hear and contribute to the thinking.

 Estonia is in its centenary anniversary year of independence.
 A coincidence of timing and perhaps fitting – as this project, too, is about supporting independence – helping support people to independent and manageable lives.

 Integrated Care Solutions © is a service that helps support IFIC’s international clients in the effective design and adoption of their integrated care programmes.
 We achieve this by bringing together a bespoke group of IFIC’s own content experts with our growing global network of members, associates and knowledge partners.
 By working with our clients to understand their aspirations for integrated care in their own context, Integrated Care Solutions© provides tailored support that help to advance strategic thinking and translating that into implementation, enabling sustainable service transformation at local, regional and national levels.

-Andrew Terris is a senior associate for the International Foundation for Integrated Care where he heads the Solutions service – to assist systems to implement, scale and sustain integration.
+Andrew Terris is a senior associate for the International Foundation for Integrated Care.